 Contact us at Douglas and London today

-If you or a loved one suffered a serious injury after slipping and falling at someone’s home, you need the services of an experienced New York Slip and Fall Attorney.
+If you or a loved one suffered a serious injury after slipping and falling at someone’s home, you need the services of our experienced New York City slip and fall lawyers.
 Schedule a free consultation by completing our online form or calling or texting us 24/7.
 We will evaluate your case to see if you have a valid claim for a lawsuit and let you know your options.
 Our attorneys have recovered more than $4 billion for clients in settlements and verdicts.